drethedevjs/athlete-profile/README.md

 * Please place your finished source code on GitHub
 * Please host your finished application somewhere (Heroku)
 * Email me the repository URL and application URL

-> If for some reason you would rather not have your code or application out in the open, please send me a zip file of the source code and instructions on to launch and view the finished application.